Your cart

 IBM produces and sells computer hardware, middleware and software, and provides hosting and consulting services in areas ranging from mainframe computers to nanotechnology.
 IBM is also a major research organization, holding the record for most U.S. patents generated by a business (as of 2020) for 28 consecutive years.
 Inventions by IBM include the automated teller machine (ATM), the floppy disk, the hard disk drive, the magnetic stripe card, the relational database, the SQL programming language, the UPC barcode, and dynamic random-access memory (DRAM).
 The IBM mainframe, exemplified by the System/360, was the dominant computing platform during the 1960s and 1970s.

+Quantum Corporation provides management, storage, insights, classification of unstructured data.
+The company works with a network of distributors, VARs, DMRs, OEMs and other suppliers.
 From its founding in 1980 until 2001, it was also a major disk storage manufacturer (usually second-place in market share behind Seagate), and was based in Milpitas, California.
 Quantum sold its hard disk drive business to Maxtor in 2001 and now focuses on integrated storage systems.